Sohaila-se/TRATES/README.md

-# TRATES
+# TRATES: Trait-Specific Rubric-Assisted Cross-Prompt Essay Scoring

-TRATES: Trait-Specific Rubric-Assisted Cross-Prompt Essay Scoring
+The trait-specific features will be uploaded soon